albertzak/open/readme.md

 From 2020-09 until 2024-08 I got paid to daydream (🚮).
 This is all I have to show for it.

 I collected random interesting internet finds in Apple Notes.
 Order is somewhat chronological, newest at the top.
-Sadly only very few entries are timestamped.
+Sadly only very few entries are timestamped or properly sourced.

+---

+lispm

+- Hardware Type Checking.
+Special type bits let the type be checked efficiently at run-time.
+- Hardware Garbage Collection.
+- Fast Function Calls.
+- Efficient Representation of Lists.
+- System Software and Integrated Programming Environments.

+STEPS

+---

+Eve

+literate programming (knuth 1984)

+eav / relational

+virualizations, bidirectional mapping, "why not drawing?"

+---

 Unison